Idanofek/modules/setup/debugging/README.md

 ## Prolog

-This readme file is used asa summary for my tries to debug the kernel, each way with its issues.
+This readme file is used as a summary for my tries to debug the kernel, each way with its issues.
 Basically, I've tried two ways of debugging the Linux's kernel:
 1. By installing a VM (VMware) from scratch using an ubuntu distribution.
 2. By using Buildroot and QEMU, compiling my own kernel (and fs) and debugging using QEMU.